Sammychin/10157_Assessment-4/README.md

 # 10157_Assessment-4

-This read me file contains my R Project which includes my R Markdown file.
+The GitHUb repository holds:

-The data opens up the raw data used for this analysis
+a folder (data) containing all the necessary raw data files the necessary RStudio files the necessary RStudio RMarkdown file the final html report